Orange Amps: The Orange Gibson Years 1993–1997

-Following Mathias' death in 1989, his sons Peter and Richard continued the business until 1992 when the company was sold to amplifier enthusiast Jeff Lewis.
-In 1993, Gibson licensed the name to manufacture Orange Amplification.
-Gibson decided to have their Orange amplifiers made by Matamp in Huddersfield again in order to keep the "Made in England" identity.
-The first Gibson era Orange reissues released were the Graphic 120 and Overdrive 120 launching in 1994 followed by the Graphic 80 and Overdrive 80.
+Following Mat Mathias's death in 1989, his sons Peter and Richard continued operating Matamp until the company was sold in 1992.
+In 1993, Gibson licensed the Orange name to manufacture amplifiers and arranged for production to take place at Matamp in Huddersfield.
+The first Gibson-era Orange reissues were released in 1994 and included the Graphic 120 and Overdrive 120, followed by the Graphic 80 and Overdrive 80.

-Sonically, there was a marked difference between these reissues and the original 1970s Pics & text heads.
-The capacitors fitted in the EQ section had Series Two Overdrive Head values.
-A small number of Orange Super Bass 120 reissues were also made based on the circuit of the 1979 Series Two Super Bass.
-The 1990s Orange reissues were not commercially successful and it was mutually agreed that the licence would not be renewed.
-In February 1997, Gibson handed the Orange name back to Cliff Cooper.
+The 1990s reissues differed electronically from the original 1970s Pics & Text amplifiers, including changes to the values of capacitors in the equalisation section.
+A small number of Super Bass 120 reissues were also produced using the circuit of the 1979 Series Two Super Bass.
+The Gibson-era reissues were not commercially successful enough for the licence to continue, and Gibson returned the Orange name to Clifford Cooper in February 1997.